BUENOS AIRES, Argentina, Nov. 9, 2021 /PRNewswire/ --

 **(Figures may not sum up due to rounding)

-It is worth mentioning, that the comparative figures for the previous fiscal year have been restated so that the resulting comparative information is presented in terms of the current measurement unit as of September 30, 2020.
+It is worth mentioning that the comparative figures for the previous fiscal year have been restated so that the resulting comparative information is presented in terms of the current measurement unit as of September 30, 2021.

-The following table shows the evolution of the consumer price index (National CPI) according to the official statistics (INDEC), which were used to restate the figures in constant currency:
+The following table shows the evolution of the consumer price index (National CPI - according to INDEC's official statistics) for the last two fiscal years and as of September 30, 2020 and 2021, which were used to restate the figures in constant currency:

 Price Index Variation